sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

    =====
        } // end main
    } // end class

-A computer doesn't automatically know what we mean by a robot turtle or world.
-We have to write Java classes to define what we mean.
-The class defines the data that every turtle object knows about itself (called **fields** or **attributes**) like where it is in the world and which way it is facing.
-The class also defines what objects of the class can do (called **methods** or **behaviors**) like ``turnRight`` and move ``forward``.

-.. mchoice:: 2_1_type_object
-   :answer_a: object
-   :answer_b: class
-   :answer_c: attribute
-   :answer_d: method
-   :correct: a
-   :feedback_a: Yes, yertle is an object of the Turtle class.
-   :feedback_b: A class defines the data and behavior for all objects of that type.
-   :feedback_c: An attribute is something the object knows about itself.
-   :feedback_d: A method is something an object can do like go forward.

-   What type of thing is yertle in the program above?

-.. mchoice:: 2_1_type_turn_right
-   :answer_a: object
-   :answer_b: class
-   :answer_c: attribute
-   :answer_d: method
-   :correct: d
-   :feedback_a: An object has data and behavior.
-   :feedback_b: A class defines the data and behavior for all objects of that type.
-   :feedback_c: An attribute is something the object knows about itself.
-   :feedback_d: A method is something an object can do like turn right.

-   What type of thing is turnRight in the program above?

-.. mchoice:: 2_1_type_pos
-   :answer_a: object
-   :answer_b: class
-   :answer_c: attribute
-   :answer_d: method
-   :correct: c
-   :feedback_a: An object has data and behavior.
-   :feedback_b: A class defines the data and behavior for all objects of that type.
-   :feedback_c: An attribute is something the object knows about itself like its position.
-   :feedback_d: A method is something an object can do like turn right.

-   What type of thing is the position of a turtle in a world?

 Classes can **inherit** attributes and methods from another class in Java, just like people can inherit money from a relative.
 Here is a class diagram that shows some of the attributes and methods that the class ``Turtle`` inherits from the ``SimpleTurtle`` class.